fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** Talking of trend setters, let’s talk about the Spice Girls.
 Vadim, tell me what you want, what you really, really want for the web to do next because Stephanie Stimac and Aaron Gustafson have been asking developers about the web they want.

-**Vadim Makeev:** I think I want to many things, so it’s pretty hard to pick one.
+**Vadim Makeev:** I think I want so many things, so it’s pretty hard to pick one.
 Most of the things I would love to see, related not to the web or specs themselves but rather to browsers, implementing some cross browser implementations, rather than…

 **Vadim Makeev:** So we have a lot of ideas implemented in one browser or maybe in two browsers.
 I would love them to be implemented across all the browsers.
 That’s the main problem with the current web for me but it’s so much better than it used to be, that I cannot complain.

 **Bruce Lawson:** No. Well The Web We Want survey, was something done by ..
 I don’t know where Stephanie works but Aaron definitely works for Microsoft on the Edge team and they asked developers to rank things they wanted.
-So for example, they were things like, most developers, 48% wanted accessibility tools front and center, indev tools.
+So for example, they were things like, most developers, 48% wanted accessibility tools front and center, in devtools.
 Only 1.6% said they want a source order view of a rearranged content, for example.

 **Bruce Lawson:** They also asked about what you want from browsers.
 29% said their first choice was browsers to localize data like dates and numbers.
 38% wanted browsers to automatically fix accessibility problems.
 32% wanted a standard API for event throttling and debouncing.
 I’m not sure I know what debouncing is.
 Maybe it’s to do with those elements jumping out, that we talked about first.

 **Bruce Lawson:** But interestingly from HTML and CSS, the runaway first choice, by 67% was better HTML forms.
 After that, it was better justification, with 12.5% saying it was their first choice.
 SVG to be fully stylable from SCSS, that was the first choice of 9.6%.
 And interestingly, the ability to flow content dynamically from one container to another using CSS, was only the first choice of 8.6%.

-**Bruce Lawson:** So that suggests to me that CSS regions isn’t nearly as important as work on better form controls and certainly more stylable form controls.
+**Bruce Lawson:** So that suggests to me that CSS Regions isn’t nearly as important as work on better form controls and certainly more stylable form controls.

 **Vadim Makeev:** I don’t really impressed by the results, to be honest.
 Imagine you would ask developers, which you like to have something like grid layout, five years ago?
 The native and great way of laying out elements on the page.
 They would say no, we have Flexbox.
 We have floats, we’re good but these days, we’re all super happy that we have Grid layout.
 The same applies to flowing content from one tag to another.
 It’s a brilliant idea.